Skip to main content

 4

 Design and implementation of selection and estimation procedures.
 Emphasis on human populations.
 Simple, stratified, and cluster sampling; multistage and two-phase procedures; optimal allocation of resources; estimation theory; replicated designs; variance estimation; national samples and census materials.
-Prerequisite: either STAT 421, STAT 423, STAT 504, QMETH 500, BIOST 511, or BIOST 517, or equivalent; or permission of instructor.
+Prerequisite: either STAT 421, STAT 423, STAT 504/CSSS 504, QMETH 500, BIOST 511, BIOST 517, or equivalent, or permission of instructor.
 Offered: jointly with BIOST 529/STAT 529.

 Course Name